 - 1. Click the Modify in the entry you want to modify.
 If you want to delete the entry, click the Delete.

 - 2. Modify the information.

 - 3. Click the Save button.

-Click the Enable/Disabled All button to make all entries enabled/disabled Click the Delete All button to delete all entries.
+Click the Enable/Disabled All button to make all entries enabled/disabled

 Click the Next button to go to the next page and Click the Previous button to return the previous page.